krustur/AmigaOsBuilder/README.md

 Currently most stuff is configured by code, but should be moved to external json files.
 I might build some ui to make the json files easier to manage in the future.

-*Note: Coding skills required!*
+*Note: Coding- and Amiga OS- skills required!*

 ## Why ??
-If you follow the steps in 'How to use it' below, you'll end up with a simple 'MyAmigaOs' that consists of 3 'packages':
+If you follow the steps in 'How to use it' below, you'll end up with a simple 'MyAmigaOs' that consists of 4 'packages':
 1. Workbench 3.1 (clean install)
-2. Lha 2.15
+1. Lha 2.15
-3. Backdrop-Settings
+1. Backdrop-Settings
+1. Env-Archive

 Imagine when you have alot more packages, and you want to remove one of them.
 With this tool it'll be as easy as change a boolean from true to false.
 If the packages ain't separated it'll be a nightmare to remove them, especially if they've spread their files all over your hard drives.

 _*Warning: When you run the tool all files that aren't part of your package will be deleted!
-This tool is only supposed to build your 'System'-drive - keep your work files somewhere else! :)*_
+This tool is supposed to build your 'System'-drive only - keep your work files somewhere else! :)*_

 ## How to use it
-This is a quick example of how to compose a basic Workbench 3.1 with one extra package (I'll use Lha) and some reverse content (explained below).
+This is a quick example of how to compose a basic Workbench 3.1 with one extra Util package (Lha) and some reverse content package for Workbench Env-Archive and .backdrop file.

 ### Preparation
 1. Make some work folder (e.g. C:\MyAmigaOs)